Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that create a file as Olleh
+Create a script that creates a directory